cpp-for-yourself/lectures-and-homeworks/lectures/cmake_install.md

 target_link_libraries(print_hello PRIVATE core_project::some_library)
 ```

-Here, the `print_hello` executable uses the functionality from `some_library` which is part of the `core_project`.
-Oh and the `REQUIRED` option just makes sure CMake fails if it cannot find the project we ask it to find.
+The `REQUIRED` keyword is optional and just makes sure CMake fails if it cannot find the project we ask it to find.
+After the `find_package` is called, the `print_hello` executable can use the functionality from `some_library` which is part of the `core_project`.

 For completeness, the file `print_hello.cpp` looks as one would expect -- it includes the necessary header and calls a function `core_project::PrintHello`: